 Comfort

 This is a boot that can handle heavy use in difficult terrain.
-While light on the foot, it does feature an EVA injected midsole that provides cushion from impact and supports the foot.
+While light on the foot, it does feature an EVA-injected midsole that provides cushion from impact and supports the foot.
 It is also built on a TPU chassis, which acts as a shank to provide structure and stability in the midfoot and forefoot.
 These boots were taken through many talus fields and scree slopes, and we noted above-average performance on these challenging routes.
 The outsole is fairly narrow at 4 inches, giving this boot a bit more chance of rolling, though the narrow sole aids in climbing ability with more edging sensitivity.

 Traction

-Using the same Vibram MegaGrip sole that many approach shoes feature, this boot gives us a lot of confidence while scrambling on rock.
+Using the same Vibram MegaGrip sole that many of our favorite approach shoes feature, this boot gives us a lot of confidence while scrambling on rock.
 The soft rubber bites into granite, and the sole flexes enough to be able to smear up rock slabs.
 In wet conditions, it fares reasonably well, though the lugs are not as deep as other models and slip more easily in mud and snow.
 In short, this boot has an all-purpose sole that can do it all fairly well, though it is not outstanding in any single terrain type.

 Water Resistance